10 breeds of popular dog most prone to eye infections - including the Labrador Retriever

-Dogs With Eye Issues: These are the 10 breeds of adorable dog likely to develop eye infections and other problems - including the loving Labrador 🐶
+Dogs With Eye Problems: Here are the 10 breeds of adorable dog most likely to develop eye infections and other issues - including the Labrador Retriever 🐕

 Prospective dog owners should be aware their beloved pups may be predisposed to developing eye problems.